Talking to Others about Your Advanced Cancer

-If you have trouble talking with your teen about cancer, you might want to ask for help.
+If you have trouble talking with your teen about your cancer, you might want to ask for help.
 Try asking a close friend, relative, or health care provider for advice.
 You could also go to a trusted coach, teacher, or youth minister.
 Your social worker or doctor can help you as well.

 Talking with Your Adult Children about Advanced Cancer

-Your relationship with your adult children may change now that you have advanced cancer.
+Your relationship with your adult children may change when you learn that you have terminal cancer.
 You may have to rely on them differently than you have in the past.
 It’s a normal reaction if you find that this is hard for you.
 Many people find this difficult.
 After all, you may be used to giving support rather than getting it.
 Or it may be hard for other reasons.
 Perhaps your relationship with your children has been a more formal or distant one.